Max Verstappen on the verge of F1 race ban after George Russell collision

 Verstappen, who had just lost third place to Charles Leclerc after a safety car restart, was told by his race engineer Gianpiero Lambiase to give fourth place to arch-rival Russell, after the pair briefly touched at turn 1.

 The Red Bull driver initially moved over to allow Russell through before swerving aggressively into the Mercedes car.
-Verstappen was given a 10-second time penalty by the stewards straight after race, dropping him from fifth to 10th, though Nico Rosberg believes the Dutchman should have been disqualified.
+Verstappen was given a 10-second time penalty by the stewards straight after race, dropping him from fifth to tenth, though Nico Rosberg believed the Dutchman should have been disqualified.

 Yet one hour after the race concluded, Verstappen was given a further three penalty points on his FIA superlicence for the collision, bringing his total to 11 points.
 A race ban is triggered if a driver accrues 12 points over a 12-month period, as seen with Kevin Magnussen last year.